-In fact, someone (I would mention their name, but I didn’t ask before writing this post, so I will leave their name out) who found the listing for Café ZAPATA VIVE on A Radical Guide before their visit to Mexico City.
+In fact, someone (I would mention their name, but I didn’t ask before writing this post, so I will leave their name out) who found the listing for Café ZAPATA VIVE on A Radical Guide before they visited Mexico City.
 On their trip, they went to Café ZAPATA VIVE and before leaving they got me a CNI/CIG (The National Indigenous Congress (Congreso Nacional Indígena CNI, its initials in Spanish) / the Indigenous Government Council (CIG) mug from the location.

-As you know from the Café ZAPATA VIVE listing, that Café ZAPATA VIVE is a collective project, that was born as a symbol of RESISTANCE and REBELLION against capitalism and against globalization; but above all, it is born to support the Zapatista communities and the EZLN, which are worthily resisting exploitation, dispossession, repression and contempt for bad government; and that in spite of everything, they build with a lot of dignity, territory and community.
+As you know from the Café ZAPATA VIVE listing, that Café ZAPATA VIVE is a collective project, that was born as a symbol of RESISTANCE and REBELLION against capitalism and globalization; but above all, it is born to support the Zapatista communities and the EZLN, which are worthily resisting exploitation, dispossession, repression, and contempt for bad government; and that despite everything, they build with a lot of dignity, territory, and community.

 The Indigenous Governing Council (CIG) is an initiative of the National Indigenous Congress (CNI) and the Zapatista Army for National Liberation (EZLN), created through a referendum approved by 523 communities in 25 different Mexican states and proposing to collectively govern the country according to the CNI/EZLN’s seven principles of “Rule by Obeying.”
 The CIG represents 42 indigenous peoples and 39 indigenous language groups—the majority of originary peoples in the country—and proposes to organize the (self)government, healthcare, education, and defense of indigenous and non-indigenous communities across Mexico. (source: http://enlacezapatista.ezln.org.mx/)